 Another option might be a low-budget small theatre.
 We have one of these in the basement of a smaller mall, where they’ll show kids’ classics and old cult favorites for a discounted price.
 They have “theme night” movie marathons too!
 Look around for the hidden movie theatre gems in your area.
 You never know what you might find.

-There’s nothing like going out with the family and making memories.
+There’s nothing like going out with the family and making memories with the kids.
 It doesn’t have to be a big deal, or take a long time, but it will be special.
 Whether you go to a museum, watch a movie at the library, or head out to a local festival, your children will never forget that day, and neither will you.

 Yes there are a million other things you could be doing.
 But your kids are young for only a short time.
 Make the memories while you can.
 Pick a fall family outing and don’t miss out.